OfirGavish/MSCloudNinjaUserManagementTool/README.md

 ### Security & Compliance
 - **Enhanced Security**
   - Secure authentication using Microsoft Graph API
+    - The application uses OAuth 2.0 protocol for authentication and authorization
+    - Access tokens are scoped to the permissions granted during the Azure AD application registration
+    - Tokens are securely stored in memory during the session and cleared upon logout
   - Detailed logging of all operations
+    - Logs include timestamps, operation details, and error information
+    - Logs are stored locally in `%LocalAppData%\MSCloudNinja\Logs` with a daily rotation mechanism
   - Error handling and operation status tracking
+    - Errors are captured with detailed stack traces for debugging
+    - Status tracking includes real-time updates on batch operations
   - Progress tracking for batch operations
+    - Batch operations are executed asynchronously with progress bars
+    - Each operation is logged with success or failure status
   - On-premises sync status detection
+    - The tool queries Microsoft Graph API to detect if users are synced from on-premises Active Directory
+    - Displays required actions for on-premises synced users to ensure compliance.

 ## Prerequisites